Keto Snowball Cookies

 Snowball cookies are also known as Russian Tea Cakes or Mexican Wedding Cookies.
 Both are originally made of a combination of all-purpose flour, powdered sugar, butter, and chopped nuts.

 They are rolled in powdered sugar before serving, which gives them a snowball look.

 The Russian Tea Cakes or Pecan Snowballs always use finely chopped pecan nuts, while Mexican Tea Cakes can use other nuts like almonds, walnuts, or hazelnuts.

-Here I am sharing a keto-friendly snowball cookie recipe that we could call Almond Snowball Cookies, as they use keto almond flour!
+Here I am sharing a keto-friendly snowball cookie recipe called Almond Snowball Cookies, as they use keto almond flour!

-If you are wondering about taking butter out of the fridge, don’t you worry!
+If you are wondering about taking the butter out of the fridge, don’t worry!
 It’s safe to leave butter at room temperature for up to 60 minutes!